shrutisharma27/7targets-docs/docs/_docs/lead.md

 **Hot** if the lead has accepted to meet.
 **Cold** the followup is under progress.
 **Processed** followup is completed as per the schedule and there was no response from the lead.
-**Out of office** received an out an office from the lead.
+**Out of office** received an out of office from the lead.
 Assistant will restart the followup after lead returns back to office.
 **Deactivated** lead responded back asking to stop sending emails.
 **Unsubscribed** lead used the unsubscribed link in the email.
 **Responded** state for the lead conveys that there is some response from the lead and Assistant was not able to categories it to one of the above